-As you might have guessed, the fashion industry is far from what Gossip Girl, Lipstick Jungle & co are trying to convince us to believe.
+I think every fashion insider will tell you that the industry is far from what Gossip Girl, Lipstick Jungle & co are trying to convince us to believe.
 When it comes to fashion shows, it is not all about glitz and glam, so at least what happens behind the scenes.
 What is, thanks to social media, nowadays going viral in a matter of minutes in reality involves months of hard work, sleepless nights and endless commitment.
 So, just in time for the upcoming Autumn/Winter ’17 fashion month, I am breaking the silence and turning the spotlight on the models, designer gowns, and the chaos going on behind the catwalks of London Fashion Week, one of the 4 biggest fashion events in the world, from a perspective we rarely get to see.

-As I was starting my Master’s degree in September, jumping right into the highly competitive fashion industry without any prior educational fashion background, I thought some volunteer experience at London Fashion Week which, twice a year, showcases some of the world’s biggest designers’ work, not only to look good on my CV, but also to help me break into the industry by gaining some first-hand experience.
+As I was starting my Master’s degree in September, jumping right into the highly competitive fashion industry, I started gaining access to the jungle that is London Fashion Week which, twice a year, showcases some of the world’s biggest designers’ work, and gained first-hand behind-the-scenes experience.

-When I first sent my applications, I had no idea what to expect.
-I have since had the opportunity of working for nameworthy designers at both women’s and men’s Fashion Week, gaining front and back of the house insights.
+When I first worked backstage at one of the shows, I had no idea what to expect.
+But I have since adapted to the hustle and bustle and had the opportunity of working for nameworthy designers at both women’s and men’s Fashion Week, gaining front and back of the house insights.

 Since high-profile clients mostly make their buying decisions during and after a fashion show, and a lot of press is involved, a lot of thought goes into every single detail.
 On the day of the fashion show, backstage begins hours before the actual show does, with set-ups being done and all helping hands arriving at minutely timed intervals.
 And long before fashion editors, buyers, bloggers, social influencers, and famous people queue outside the venues, countless people are running behind the scenes, bringing a chaotic vibe into the backstage area.
 It’s a very controlled kind of chaos, and mostly everyone knows precisely what they have to do at all times, but depending on how everything is running, the backstage area can get really tight.